openwallet-foundation/safe-wallet-sig/docs/wallet-safety-guide.md

     1. Phishing-resistant user authentication to ensure the holder presenting the credentials is the legitimate holder of both the wallet and the credential

-    1. Secure, Phishing and ‘spoof’ resistant user interface
+    1. Secure, Phishing and 'spoof' resistant user interface

     1. Strong data encryption and storage to secure credentials and prevent unauthorized access